Square Race, Round Class

-- Mr. Thunderbolt is Discs, only troll lawyer and a very well-respected one.
+- Mr. Thunderbolt is a troll lawyer and a very well-respected one.

 - In Dragaera, Dragons are known as arrogant warriors who are ultra-ambitious and if angered, are direct (and brutal) about it.
 Kragar, who was booted out of group, has no ambition, preferring to be a Servile Snarker, and is the epitome of stealthy, being an assassin with a Stealth Hi/Bye ability so powerful that it's outside of his control.

 - In The War Gods, the Hradani are akin to Orcs.
 Even have a Tolkienish history of being a race of High-Men before wizardly twisted them into a race of berserkers.
 Bazhell, the main character is akin to an Orc Paladin chosen by the god of Justice.
 His best friend, Brandark, is a Bard and scholar.